jarelllama/Scam-Blocklist/README.md

 Resolving `www` subdomains are included.
 This is so lists that don't support wildcards (Pihole) can block both `example.com` and `www.example.com`.

-Some malicious domains found in r/Scams are also added after veung manually vetted.
+Some malicious domains found in r/Scams are also added after being manually vetted.

 ### Goal